 So here they are!

 Marie Rose and Thousand Island Sauce are basically the same thing.
 You’ll find little tweaks and variations of the two all over the place, but a basic pink sauce made with mayo and ketchup with some seasonings is really all this is.
 It actually doesn’t have much flavour, and it’s not intended to.
 It’s a neutral sauce that let’s the flavour of the prawns really shine.

 This is the punchier flavoured version of Marie Rose.
 The sauce itself actually has flavour, it’s tangy and kind of savoury, with more layers of flavour because there’s more ingredients in this.
 I’m a big fan of this one, love the tanginess.

 Just like what you get at the local fish and chip shop!
-(Except better, because you can actually taste the gherkins and capers in it)
+(Except better, because you can actually taste the gherkins and capers in it).
+A classic condiment also for Crispy Beer Battered Fish.

 Because not everyone likes mayo based dipping sauces!
 The flavours in this with sweet juicy prawns is simply a match made in heaven.

 It’s basically the love child of Marie Rose Sauce and Tartare sauce: The tang and sweetness of Marie Rose combined with the finely chopped savoury ingredients and added freshness of dill from the Tartare side.
 This is what we served with the prawns at my mother’s Christmas Party and everybody commented on how they loved it, especially the fresh dill flavour.
 So I thought I should share it.

 Try these sauces from other recipes I’ve shared that will go great with prawns!
 Spicy Thai Mango Dipping Sauce, use Honey Mustard Dressing as a sauce (perfect prawn dipping consistency), Sweet & Sour Sauce, Lemon Cream Sauce, Creamy Dill Sauce.